germangar/whook/README.md

 - Phemex futures ( also Phemex testnet: https://testnet.phemex.com )
 - Bybit futures ( also Bybit testnet: https://testnet.bybit.com )

 Hedge mode is not supported.
-I'm only using one-side mode.
+I'm only using one-side mode.<br>
+It's also always using isolated marging.
+However you should be able to change this relatively easy if you want to.

 ### ALERT SYNTAX ###